 Pricing and availability

-The ROG Chimera gaming laptop is coming soon.
-Consult your local ROG or ASUS representative for details on availability and pricing in your region.
+The ROG Chimera gaming laptop is available now.
+You can find North American pricing and availability in the table below.
+Consult your local ROG or ASUS representative for details on availability and pricing in other regions.